Video game programmer: Salary

 Salaries for game programmers vary from company to company and country to country.
 In general, however, pay for game programming is generally about the same for comparable jobs in the business sector.
 This is despite the fact that game programming is some of the most difficult of any type and usually requires longer hours than mainstream programming.

-Results of a 2010 survey in the United States indicate that the average salary for a game programmer is USD$95,300 annually.
+Results of a 2010 survey in the United States indicate that the average salary for a game programmer is US$95,300 annually.
 The least experienced programmers, with less than 3 years of experience, make an average annual salary of over $72,000.
 The most experienced programmers, with more than 6 years of experience, make an average annual salary of over $124,000.

 Generally, lead programmers are the most well compensated, though some 3D graphics programmers may challenge or surpass their salaries.
 According to the same survey above, lead programmers on average earn $127,900 annually.